Deltares/pandamesh/docs/index.rst

 Other projects
 --------------

-None of the package below provide a simple scripting based approach to converting 2D vector geometries to 2D unstructured grids.
+The package pandamesh is developed because not of the existing python packages provides a simple scripting based apporach to convert 2D vector geometries to 2D ustructured grids.

+Examples of other packages which work with unstructured meshes are listed below.

 See also `this list`_ for many other mesh generation tools.